 Stopping sexual abuse before it starts

-As the Specialist Treatment Organisation for Prevention of Sexual Offending, we work with those at risk of turning thought into action.
+As the Specialist Treatment Organisation for Perpetrators and Survivors of Sexual Offending, we work with those at risk of turning thought into action.

 There are practically no NHS services available for people who have, or might, commit sexual offences.
 Access to professional support and help is limited and most therapists don’t want to work with these clients.

-We believe prevention is better than cure, so StopSO provides specialist therapy to sex offenders and those who have yet to act on their ‘troubling thoughts’.
+We believe prevention is better than cure, so StopSO provides specialist therapy across the UK to sex offenders and those who have yet to act on their ‘troubling thoughts’.
 We also work with families, helping them come to terms with being related to a sex offender.

 StopSO aims to prevent harmful sexual behaviour through therapy.
 Anyone who is concerned about their thoughts or behaviour, or knows someone who is acting inappropriately, can ask for our help.

 StopSO is a charity.
 We rely on funding from public and private sources to provide a vital service and prevent sexual abuse.
 If you would like to help StopSO financially, you can make a donation right here.
 Alternatively, please contact us for further information on how you can help.

-If you’re an accredited therapist and willing to work with our client group, we’re keen to hear from you.
+If you’re an experienced therapist and willing to work with our client group, we’re keen to hear from you.
 You don’t need direct experience in this area as we can provide specialist training.
 You can also contact us if you would like to refer a client.

 Anyone can attend our training which takes place in venues across the UK.
-We offer an early bird booking discount when training is booked more than one month in advance.
+We offer an early bird booking discount when training is booked more than two months in advance.

 StopSO needs therapists, psychologists, doctors and other professionals willing and able to work with sex offenders and those at risk of offending to join our network.
 Our aim is to make it easier for this client group to access therapeutic support for themselves and their families.